kaanari-tech/fastapi-boilerplate/README.md

 ## Environmnent variables
 To correctly run the project, you will need some environment variables.
 Expose & import them in core/config.py

+befor starting you need to generate RSA key pairs, both public and private keys.
+You can use [this website](https://travistidwell.com) or any other method you prefer to generate these keys.
+Keep a note of the file paths where you save these keys on your project folder or local machine.

 - `ENV` : Running Environment
 - `API_BASE_URL`: The pathname of the api version url
 - `DB_HOST`: Postgres database host